Elbow Pain: Causes, Treatment, and Management

 • Always warm up and cool down completely when exercising.

-• Make sure you use good technique and the right equipment when playing your chosen sport.
+• Use good technique and the right equipment when playing your chosen sport.

 • Do strengthening exercises with hand weights; your physiotherapist can prescribe the correct exercises.

-• Avoid or modify work tasks that place excessive strain on the forearm muscles or that include the use of fingers, wrists, and forearms during repetitive work involving strong movements, uncomfortable postures, and a lack of rest.
+• Avoid or modify work tasks that place excessive strain on your forearm muscles or involve using fingers, wrists, and forearms during repetitive work that requires strong movements, uncomfortable postures, or little rest.

 Book Doctor Appointment